Thevesh/query-demo/README.md

 # Civic participation | SG Election Explorer

-*Live demo: [go.gov.sg/omedpgo](https://go.gov.sg/omedpgo) · Data sourced from [data.gov.sg](https://data.gov.sg/datasets?agencies=Elections+Department+(ELD)&resultId=1531)*
+*Live demo: [omedpgo.thevesh.com/](https://omedpgo.thevesh.com/) · Data sourced from [data.gov.sg](https://data.gov.sg/datasets?agencies=Elections+Department+(ELD)&resultId=1531)*

 ## Problem Statement

 Singapore's election data is technically public, since the Elections Department publishes results after every General Election. [data.gov.sg](https://elections.data.gov.sg/en) has done great work making this data more accesible—but this can be improved!

-**The main problem: public data that is not usable by non-technical citizens.** A downloadable CSV file containing raw data is not the same as data you can query.
+**The main problem: Public data that is not usable by non-technical citizens.** A downloadable CSV file containing raw data is not the same as data you can query.
 Converting raw election results into a usable format—cleaning, normalising, generating meaningful derived fields, and storing it in a queryable structure—requires non-trivial engineering work.
 Most citizens never get past the first download.

 Three specific failure modes make this worse: